Debt ceiling talks grind on, but Republicans say there's a 'lack of urgency' from White House

 Republicans also want to beef up work requirements for government aid to recipients in the Medicaid health care program, though the Biden administration has countered that millions of people could lose coverage.

 The GOP additionally wants new cuts to food aid by restricting states’ ability to waive work requirements in places with high joblessness.
-But Democrats have said any changes to work requirements for government aid recipients are nonstarters.
+But Democrats have said any changes to work requirements are nonstarters.

 GOP lawmakers are also seeking cuts in IRS funding and, by sparing defense and veterans accounts from reductions, would shift the bulk of spending reductions to other federal programs.